kaitlinw/links-practice/README.md

 ## Front End Assets

-A sketch file is available within this repository.
-You can upload this to [Figma](https://www.figma.com/) to view in fine grain detail.
 All assets are supplied with in the [/assets](./assets) dir in this repo.
 You can import fonts from [Google Fonts](https://fonts.google.com/).